stylekit/stylekit.github.io/_posts/2015-12-11-Casting-arrays.md

 **NOTE:**
 if you use flatMap instead of map you remove all nil values in that array

+**NOTE:**
+It seems using .map is the only way to downcast an array.
+And it seems to not

 ```swift
 let list:Array<NSXMLElement> = xml.children as!
 Array<NSXMLElement>//xml.children returns an array with NSXMLNode items But NSXMLNode extends NSXMLElement, so it will work
 ```